Incident management and the CISSP exam: What you need to know

 Conclusion

-Moving beyond the actual moment of incident response, the importance of incident management in creating an actionable framework of actions and appropriate steps cannot be overstated.
-It might be tempting to run at full speed to simply “put out the fire” of the compromised incident, but choosing speed over process can leave you open to further vulnerabilities.
-Worse, you may find yourself putting out the same fires over and over again without learning anything about how to prevent them in future.
+The importance of incident management in creating an actionable framework cannot be overstated.
+It might be tempting to rush at the problem head-on in an attempt to simply "put out the fire," but choosing speed over process can leave you open to further vulnerabilities.
+Worse yet, you may find yourself putting out the same fires repeatedly without learning how to prevent them in the future.